How to Become an Independent Travel Agent

 I personally love being a travel “designer.”
 My focus/niche is on the affluent, luxury market which is richly saturated in Caribbean travel and cruising.
 But niche specialties are endless.
 I am happy with my lifestyle choice, as this is more than a career for me.
 My digital agency allows me to reach hundreds of people that I wouldn’t be able to reach with a brick-and-mortar agency!
 I recommend this career choice to anyone who dares to dream big!

-Join our family to receive mentorship and coaching (should you decide to sign up with our partnered host agency) – on marketing your business, how to earn your certification, and overall business savviness!
+Join our family to receive mentorship and coaching (should you decide to sign up with our partnered host agency) – on marketing your business, how to earn your certification and overall business savviness!
 Please fill out the form below, so we can better assist you on your journey!
-Please place your date of birth in the date field!
-All fields are required!

 When she’s not traveling the world, she enjoys planting the seeds of growth and prosperity for small businesses and entrepreneurs.
 She’s an accredited Travel Designer, who specializes in curating unique, Caribbean and Luxury ventures.
 She’s a travel marketing expert, who loves to make her passions her paycheck while teaching women to do the same.